juju-solutions/ci-configurator/README.md

     https://github.com/openstack-infra/jenkins-job-builder

-The repository should contain jenkins-job-builder compatable yaml job templates in jenkins_jobs/ subdirectory.
+The repository should contain jenkins-job-builder compatable yaml job templates in jenkins/jobs/ subdirectory.
 It should also contain a executable script named 'update' which is used by the charm for injecting any relevant environment data into the yaml templates where required:

-    jenkins_jobs/
+    jenkins/
+    |-- jobs/
-    |-- job_templates.yml
+    |---- job_templates.yml
-    |-- macros.yml
+    |---- macros.yml
-    |-- projects.yml
+    |---- projects.yml
+    |---- update
-    |-- update
+    |-- security/
+    |---- config.xml

 Its currently up to the repository's update script to decide how it wants to inject data into the jenkins-job-builder configs.
 Prior to calling this